lhcb/starterkit-lessons/18-hlt-intro.md

 ### Run Moore from TCK

+There are two ways to run Moore, from ```ThresholdSettings``` and from ```TCK``` (Trigger Configuration Key).
+When you develop a trigger line, it is more convenient to run from ThresholdSettings.
+The TCK is used when running the trigger on the online farm or in MC productions as it uniquely defines the settings.

+> ## What is a TCK? {.callout}
+> The Trigger Configuration Key (TCK) stores the configuration of the HLT in a database.
+> All algorithms and their properties are defined in it.
+> The key is usually given as a hexadecimal number.
+The last 4 digits define the L0 TCK.
+> The first 4 digits define the HLT configuration.
+HLT1 TCKs start with 1, HLT2 TCKs start
+> with 2.

 Running from TCK has a few restrictions:
  1 The L0TCK defined in the TCK and the one in data have to match.
  2 The HltTCK might be incompatible with a Moore version if the properties of C++ algorithms changed.